craftnote/api-doc/README.md

 ## Authentication
 You will need to authenticate to the API via the `X-Cn-Api-Key` header.
 Make sure to include this header on all requests.
-An API Key can be created in the API Keys section of the Craftnote settings.
+An API Key can be created in the API Keys section of the Craftnote settings by an owner of the company.

 ## Concepts
 ### IDs